hanami/guides/content/v2.1/assets/overview.md

 ## Using your assets

-Now that you've compiled your assets, you can reference them from within your app, via Hanami's asset view helpers or directly via the assets component.
+Now that you've compiled your assets, you can reference them from within your app, in your views or directly via the assets component.

+### Independent app or slice assets

+Via all the methods below, your app or slice _can only access its own assets_, those that originated inside its own `assets/` directory.

 ### Assets component